Smit025/OAuth2.0PKCE/README.md

 This document explains the purpose and benefits of using OAuth 2.0 PKCE (Proof Key for Code Exchange) in your application's authentication flow.

 Table of Contents
-Introduction
+1.Introduction
-OAuth 2.0 Flows
+2.OAuth 2.0 Flows
-Why OAuth 2.0 PKCE
+3.Why OAuth 2.0 PKCE
-How PKCE Works
+4.How PKCE Works
-Conclusion
+5.Conclusion

 Introduction
 OAuth 2.0 is an industry-standard authorization protocol that allows third-party applications to access users' resources on other platforms (like Google, Facebook, etc.) without sharing their credentials.
 It provides a secure and reliable way for applications to request and obtain limited access to users' resources without exposing their credentials.